 Not Getting Recommendations in the Experience Editor

-Since analytics are disabled in the master database, there are no Page View events logged in the Coveo Analytics service.
+Since analytics are disabled in the master database, there are no view events logged in the Coveo Analytics service.
 The recommendations should only appear on the published website.

 Not Enough Data

-Coveo Recommendations uses Page View events to recommend pages to the user.
-If you do not have any of those events logged in Coveo Analytics, no recommendations can be returned.
+Coveo Recommendations uses view events to recommend pages to the user.
+If you don’t have any of those events logged in Coveo Analytics, no recommendations can be returned.

 First Visit to a Page

-Coveo Recommendations cannot find any pattern when landing on the first page.
-It is expected that the first page of a visit does not return any recommendations.
+Coveo Recommendations can’t find any pattern when landing on the first page.
+It’s expected that the first page of a visit doesn’t return any recommendations.

 The URL Is Invalid